-1.1 FLAT VT / FLAT 55 VT
+1.1 FLAT

-Flat vT and Flat 55 vT are KNX multifunction capacitive touch switch from Zennio with proximity sensor, luminosity sensor and backlighted buttons.
+Flat is a KNX multifunction capacitive touch switch from Zennio with proximity sensor, luminosity sensor and backlighted buttons.

-They are offered at a reduced size and weight, with two, four or six capacitive touch buttons for Flat vT, and two or four for Flat 55 vT (according to the user's needs) with LED backlight to confirm the press of the buttons as well as showing states.
-Flat 55 vT are designed to be installed in standard mechanism boxes with 55x55 frames.
+It is offered at a reduced size and weight, with one, two, four or six capacitive touch buttons (according to the user's needs) with LED backlight to confirm the press of the buttons as well as showing states.

-Flat vT / Flat 55 vT is a fully customisable solution for the control of rooms where user control of air conditioning systems, lighting, blinds, scenes, etc. is required.
+Flat is a fully customisable solution for the control of rooms where user control of air conditioning systems, lighting, blinds, scenes, etc. is required.

-The versatility offered by the functionality of buttons is complemented by the two built-in analogue/digital inputs, the internal temperature sensor (only in Flat vT) and the thermostat function, as well as an elegant and fully customisable design of the front glass - customers can choose their button icons, texts and colours and even personalise the background with their pictures, logos, etc.
+The versatility offered by the functionality of buttons is complemented by the two builtin analogue/digital inputs, the internal temperature sensor and the thermostat function, as well as an elegant and fully customisable design of the front glass - customers can choose their button icons, texts and colours and even personalise the background with their pictures, logos, etc.

-The most outstanding features of Flat vT / Flat 55 vT are:
+The most outstanding features of Flat are:

-- Fully customisable design of the front glass. - 2/4/6 (only in Flat vT) touch buttons, which can operate as individual or pair controls: - Horizontally or vertically-oriented configuration (only available for the twobutton and six-button models). - Light indicator (LED) for every button. - Buzzer for an audible acknowledgement of user actions (with the possibility of disabling it either by parameter or by object). - Possibility of locking / unlocking the touch panel through binary orders or scenes.
+- Fully customisable design of the front glass. - 1 / 2 / 4 / 6 touch buttons, which can operate as individual or pair controls: - Horizontally or vertically-oriented configuration (only available for the twobutton and six-button models). - Light indicator (LED) for every button. - Buzzer for an audible acknowledgement of user actions (with the possibility of disabling it either by parameter or by object). - Possibility of locking / unlocking the touch panel through binary orders or scenes. - Welcome Back object (binary or scene) which is sent to the KNX bus when a pulsation is detected after a certain period (configurable) of intactivity. - Built-in temperature sensor.

-- Welcome Back object (binary or scene) which is sent to the KNX bus when a pulsation is detected after a certain period (configurable) of intactivity. - Built-in temperature sensor (only in Flat vT). - Ambient luminosity sensor for brightness automatic adjustment. - Proximity sensor for quick start. - Two analogue/digital inputs (for motion detectors, temperature probes, additional switches, etc.). - Thermostat function. - ♣ Heartbeat or periodical "still-alive" notification.
+- Ambient luminosity sensor for brightness automatic adjustment. - Proximity sensor for quick start. - Two analogue/digital inputs (for motion detectors, temperature probes, additional switches, etc.). - Thermostat function. - Heartbeat or periodical "still-alive" notification.